bermarte/the_hills_html/Coursera_confusion_assignment/README.md

 # Coursera_confusion_assignment
 bootstrap-4 exercise from Coursera<br>

-to build the libraries used in the project:<br>
+to build the modules used in the project:<br>
 npm install<br>
 to serve the site:<br>
 npm start<br>